 (The first load was of the towels we used to soak up the flood from the dishwasher when it threw a strop so as not to be left out...)

 We got a couple more loads done the next morning, and were then caught up with the backlog.
 A relatively low-trauma process from start to finish.

 So now we have a quieter, newer, higher-capacity machine, hurrah!

 I'm all in a spin...

 Interestingly, two energy labels come with the appliance.
-The first under old regs shows A+++, and the new rebased one shows D!
-Rebasing things periodically so that all new products aren't just jammed at the top of the scale is good practice, and the EU resisted far too long.
+The first under old regs shows A+++.
+The new rebased one shows D!
+Rebasing things periodically so that all new products aren't just jammed at the top of the scale is good practice: The EU resisted far too long.

 Unlike the just-expired machine, there is no indication on the display of what phase the machine is in (heating/washing, rising, spin).
 But in practice I don't think that it matters.
 What is important, that we checked for before purchase, is a remaining-time indicator.
 Especially given the ability to adjust to load size automatically, it's very handy to know when an hour has been lopped off the finish time.